-Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 certified rudraksha organization in the world | Your Trusted Brand Since 1997
+Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 Certified Rudraksha Organization in the World | Your Trusted Brand Since 1997

 Shopping Cart

-You have no items in your shopping cart.
+You have no items in your cart.
+Please, click here to continue shopping.

-Makar Sankranti (Uttarayana) Festival Celebration in 2024
+Makar Sankranti (Uttarayana) Festival Celebration in 2025

-Makar Sankranti festival is one of the most important festivals in India, celebrated in the Hindu month of Magha, which is the month of January in the Gregorian calendar.
-It's a multifaceted festival and represents multiculturalism in today's society where the different states and cultures celebrate the festival in their unique ways.
-The religious factor of Makar Sankranti or Makar Sankranti is, it is a festival dedicated to Surya Devta or Sun God.
+Makar Sankranti is a significant festival in India, celebrated during the Hindu month of Magha, aligning with January in the Gregorian calendar.
+This festival is a vibrant tapestry of cultures, showcasing the rich diversity of our society as various states and communities come together to celebrate in their own unique ways.
+Makar Sankranti is a joyful festival dedicated to Surya Dev, the Sun God.

-Makar Sankranti Celebration: Why We Celebrate Makar Sankranti?
+Why We Celebrate Makar Sankranti

+This festival is also one of the very few festivals which are observed as per the Solar cycle as generally Hindu calendar follows the lunar cycles.
+Hence, an interesting fact about Makar Sankranti is, it usually falls on the 14th or 15th of January, every year, with exception of certain years when it differs by a day or so.
 For the farmers, the importance of the Makar Sankranti celebration translates into celebrating the completion of the harvesting season.
 It can be called a festival of thanksgiving for the harvest, to Sun God.
 Makar Sankranti’s reason for celebration is the bounty of grains that are harvested.
 It is a festival of new beginnings.
-Makar Sankranti is also called by various other names, like, Makar Sankranti, Maghi, and other names in various states of India.
-The festival of Lohri is celebrated in Punjab and the Northern part of India the day before or rather the evening before Makar Sankranti.

-Makara Sankranti on Monday, January 15, 2024
+Makara Sankranti on Wednesday, January 14, 2026

-Makara Sankranti Punya Kala - 07:15 AM to 06:21 PM
+Makara Sankranti Punya Kala - 03:13 PM to 06:21 PM

-Duration - 11 Hours 06 Mins
+Duration - 03 Hours 08 Mins

-Makara Sankranti Maha Punya Kala - 07:15 AM to 09:06 AM
+Makara Sankranti Maha Punya Kala - 03:13 PM to 05:04 PM

 Duration - 01 Hour 51 Mins